insightproject/WikiMaps/README.md

 TRENDING TOPIC AROUND THE WORLD

-I built a data pipeline to easily access and query Wikipedia article traffic data for all available Wikipedia-languages.
+I built a data pipeline to easily access and query Wikipedia article traffic data across all available Wikipedia-languages.
 My data pipeline is based on Lambda-architecture design principles, allowing for high data availability and eventual consistency even in the presence of partitions:

 ![alt tag](images/Data_Pipeline.png "Data Pipeline")